UDora: A Unified Red Teaming Framework against LLM Agents by Dynamically Hijacking Their Own Reasoning

-We then regenerate the agent’s new response with the updated adversarial string, identify the new positions for noise insertion, and optimize the adversarial string again, and do Step 1 to 3 iteratively.
+Throughout this process, we do not directly intervene in the model’s reasoning; we only update the adversarial string to optimize the surrogate objective, ultimately aiming to trigger the desired adversarial action. \end{enumerate} We then regenerate the agent’s response with the updated adversarial string, re-identify positions for noise insertion, and repeat Steps 1–3 iteratively.
 Through this dynamic process, our method continuously adapts to the agent’s evolving reasoning, ultimately steering it toward an incorrect reasoning path that triggers the target malicious action.

 Using this approach, as shown in~\Cref{fig:email}, we successfully generate an adversarial string that compels a real-world AI email agent~\cite{autogen}—based on Microsoft’s AutoGen~\cite{wu2024autogen}—to forward the user’s recent private emails to an attacker during an auto-reply process.
 Detailed attack logs are deferred to~\Cref{apx:email}.
 Moreover, for malicious-observation benchmarks such as InjecAgent~\cite{zhan2024injecagent} and WebShop~\cite{yao2022webshop}, we attain an Attack Success Rate (ASR) of \emph{99\%} and \emph{61.75\%} with LLaMA 3.1~\cite{Meta}, and \emph{97\%} and \emph{91.50\%} with Ministral~\cite{ministral}, respectively.
 Additionally, on the malicious-instruction benchmark AgentHarm, we achieve an ASR of \emph{97.7\%} on LLaMA 3.1, and \emph{100.0\%} on Ministral.